Blockyheadman/BigTacToe/README.md

 ## It's TicTacToe, but bigger.
 (For a school project)

 ## DO NOTE:

-This program has been flagged as a trojan on my device.
+This program may false positive as a trojan.
-I promise, if you look through the code, there is no malicious intent going on.
+If you look through the code, there is no malicious intent going on.
 It's just TicTacToe.

 ## Controls